tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 __Wait a minute...__

-In the sign-in logs, when account is not locked, error code is invalid username or password, how does TeamsFiltration knows these are valid accounts?
+In the sign-in logs, when account is not locked, error code is invalid username or password, how does TeamFiltration knows these are valid accounts?
 Well because in fact if the account does not exist at all, the response issued by the above APIs will be different.
 Let's try with https://outlook.office365.com: